semklim/electron_learn/README.md

 ## Releases

 This repository includes [releases](https://github.com/semklim/electron_learn/releases) that you can download and run on your computer.
-Each release includes a pre-built version of the app for macOS, Windows, and Linux.
+All release version of the app for Windows.

 ## Updating the App